bloominstituteoftechnology/lambda-calculator/README.md

 ## _MVP Requirements:_

-- The calculator must reflect the design file and correctly display the the provided array data.
+- Get at least one set of buttons(numbers, operators, or special buttons) to reflect the design spec.
 - Use the state hook function to get the app to display some data.

 **Here is your design spec:**